Startup as RL problem

 - wants to stay in touch for a potential acquihire

-- Consumers buy a subscription and either forget about it or keep it because they like the idea of using your product (e.g., the gym) or the bragging rights (e.g., an exclusive membership they visit once a year).
+- Consumers buy a subscription and either forget about it or keep it because they like the idea of using my product (e.g., the gym) or the bragging rights (e.g., an exclusive membership they visit once a year).

 - Retained usage is harder to cheat.
-It's unlikely someone logs into your app several times a week just to fake metrics.
+It's unlikely someone logs into my app several times a week just to fake metrics.
 There are exceptions where, despite heavy usage, the unit economics don't work (yet), like with heavily subsidized pricing.
 Even then, selling a product with temporarily negative margins that customers love is more fixable than selling one they barely use.

-- are part of yourself
+- am part of myself

 - hang out with regularly in a low-stakes way

-- RL lens: frequent, low-friction ICP contact shortens the effective horizon and yields more on-policy trajectories ().
+- RL lens: frequent, low-friction ICP contact shortens the effective horizon and yields more on-policy trajectories.

 - A bad MVP that some users can't stop using is a great signal.
 For example, a buggy app that breaks every few minutes but still sees daily multi-hour use from power users.